stackup-wallet/keystore/doc/spec.md

 This process begins with the `Caller` initiating the `handleUpdates` function on the `Keystore` contract.
 For every `UpdateAction` in the batch, the `Keystore` MUST verify the UCMT proof.
 If ok, then the `Keystore` calls `validateData` on the `Verifier` encoded in the `node`.
 This will check if the update to the next root hash is valid and returns a corresponding boolean value.

 Note that `handleUpdates` accepts a batch of `updateAction` objects by design in order to support use cases where other entities, such as solvers, are relaying updates on behalf of many accounts.

+##### Replay protection

+In order to prevent replaying old updates the `Keystore` MUST use a nonce mechanism.
+We implement a 2D nonce in order to allow for easier expansion into new chains without having to "catch up" to the latest nonce of the canonical chain.
+For example, with a 1 dimensional nonce, if the root hash has been updated X times on chain A before broadcasting to chain B then chain B must effectively re-run X number of old updates to be at the latest nonce.
+This is solved with a 2D nonce since adding a new chain would just require an increment of the nonce key which would reset all chain sequences back to 0.

 #### Using the `Keystore` for validation